 Lynnfield Public Schools and A Healthy Lynnfield bring you the movie ANGST on managing childhood anxiety.
 The viewing is open to the public.
 Film starts at 6:30 at Lynnfield Middle School and will be followed by a panel of clinical experts.

-On May 8 & 10 from 8:00 to 12:30 am, A Healthy Lynnfield will sponsor an 8 hour certificate training designed to teach basic skill to clergy and lead, faith-based volunteers on identification and response to mental health crisis.
+On October 16 and 18, 2019 from 8:00 to 12:30 am, A Healthy Lynnfield will sponsor an 8 hour certificate training designed to teach basic skill to clergy and lead, faith-based volunteers on identification and response to mental health crisis.
 St. Paul's Episcopal Church, 127 Summer Street, Lynnfield will host.
 The training is open to Clergy in Lynnfield, Wakefield and Peabody.
 For more information contact email@example.com.
 There is no cost, but participants are required to complete the 8 hours to receive a certificate.
 Registration is required.

 Join Chris and Kathi Sullivan on Thursday, March 28, 2019 at 6:30 pm at Lynnfield Middle School Auditorium to hear their story recovering tragedy related to addiction.
 Chris is a former NFL New England Patriots Player and Kathi lost a daughter, Taylor, to underage drinking.
 Both have come out on the other side of addiction and are telling their story to help others.
 Join Lynnfield Public Schools and A Healthy Lynnfield for this engaging presentation.
 High School students will hear this presentation during the school day.
 Come hear what they hear and start a joint, healthy conversation with your kid